ezraroi/Human-AI-Collab/ai.md

 Functions as a **Calibrated Antagonist**.
 It uses In-Context Learning not to 'bond,' but to maintain the optimal tension ($\|D-C\|$) required for the [Alpha Function.](alpha-function.md)
 Technical Architecture: Large Language Model (LLM).
 **Role:** **Cognitive Mirror**.
+**Notes:** Technical MKO, provides S\_t and Functional Alterity; it’s a dynamic support structure, not the engine itself.
 **Modes:**
 - **Mode A (Expert):** Provides structure for Gap Filling.
 - **Mode B (Novice):** Feigns ignorance to force Model Repair .